enriquedevs/shopping-etl/README.md

 - REDSHIFT_HOST: Redshift hostname to connect to the Data Warehouse.
 - REDSHIFT_DBNAME: Redshift database name to connect to the Data Warehouse.

+To run successfully the Spark ETL script is needed to have configured the following OS environment variable:

+- SPARK_CONNECTION: Path for local Spark Standalone or URL of Spark connection cluster driver.